Esteph27/wedding-website/README.md

 - Prevent full page reloads on failed login attempts
 - Allow client-side error handling and animations
-- Avoid re-triggering page animations on incorrect passwords
+- Ensure correct password logins are handled without errors

 The Flask `/` route always returns JSON responses for login attempts.
 On successful authentication, the frontend JavaScript performs the redirect to `/home`.

 ***Note:***
-This authentication flow evolved during deployment to Fly.io, where a server-side redirect caused issues with form submission using an incorrect password.
-The final implementation was adopted intentionally to improve reliability and user experience.
+During deployment to Fly.io, using a server-side redirect caused a 500 Internal Server Error, even when the correct password was submitted.
+Switching to a JSON response handled entirely by JavaScript resolved this, ensuring reliable redirects and proper error handling.
 Further details are documented in the **Bug Fixes** section.

 #### RSVP form Handling